elmot/l4-thereminvox/Readme.md

 This project is written in memory of Leon Theremin, almost 100 years after his invention.

-The project is digital implementation of the same principle - contactless musical instrument.
+The project is a digital implementation of the same principle - contactless musical instrument.

 Palms positions are detected by two VL53L1X sensors and then converted into sound.